Derick Adams, DO

 We participate in the National Residency Matching Program.

 Applications open in July each year.

 All applicants must have completed an Internal Medicine residency in an ACGME-accredited program and should be eligible for IM board exam.
 In addition to the standard application, we require three letters of recommendation with one of them from the residency program director.
 J1 visa is accepted, particularly if the applicant has strong qualifications.
-However, H1B visa in our institution is granted only to applicants with unique qualifications that are not present in any other applicants.

 The subspecialty fellowship in Endocrinology, Diabetes, and Metabolism at the University of Kentucky is designed to train physicians in the knowledge, skills, and experience required for excellence in Endocrinology.
 The trainees who successfully complete this program will be fully training and equipped to function as clinical endocrinologists, clinical educators, or clinician scientists, depending on the individual career goals.
 The program is set up as a two-year training program per ACGME guidelines.